jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 ### Confirm a credential

-Use the command installed with the Agent.
-It reports through the local socket, so the application does not need to store Agent keys:
+Production applications should call the local endpoint after the new credential passes a real connection check and the switch completes.
+The installed command is for diagnostics and manual recovery; the application does not need to store Agent keys:

 ```bash
 /opt/jumpserver-pam/venv/bin/jms-pam-agent confirm \